-A. If a club violates the SGA Constitution, Skidmore College Honor Code, CAC Policies and Procedures, Skidmore College Policy, the Financial Policies and Procedures, or their Club Charter, that club must meet with CAC to discuss appropriate sanctions in a case-by-case basis at the discretion of all reviewing committees involved a.
-Sanctions include but are not limited to: a frozen budget, fines, scheduling restrictions, de-charter and officer removal
+- A. If a club violates the SGA Constitution, Skidmore College Honor Code, CAC Policies and Procedures, Skidmore College Policy, the Financial Policies and Procedures, or their Club Charter, that club must meet with CAC to discuss appropriate sanctions in a case-by-case basis at the discretion of all reviewing committees involved - B. CAC will hear the case and decide by majority vote, which sanctions may apply - C. Sanctions may vary depending on the severity of the infractions - a.
+Sanctions include but are not limited to: a frozen budget, fines, scheduling restrictions, de-charter and officer removal - D. At the discretion of both the chair of CAC and the chair of the Senate Executive Committee, cases can be brought before the Judicial Board forgoing or following a meeting with CAC.